Secure Your Users' Identity

 - For the first name and last name, enter Sia and Thripio, respectively.

 - Enter your email address in the Email field.
-This setting is to get account notifications for Sia.
+This setting is to get user notifications for Sia.

 - Create a username for Sia and enter it in the Username field.
-It must be in email address format, but doesn’t have to be a working email address.
-We’re going to use email@example.com.
+It must be in email address format, but it doesn’t have to be a working email address.
+Make sure the email address is unique in your Trailhead Playground.
+We’re going to use Sia's first initial, last name, and current date in the username like this: SThripio.firstname.lastname@example.org.

 - Edit or accept the nickname value.

-- Click Save.
-Salesforce emails you a link to verify the account and set Sia’s password.
+- Click Save .
+Salesforce emails you a link to verify the user and set Sia’s password.
+If you get an error that the username exists, create a user with a different name.

 - Log in as Sia, and reset the password.

-After you set the password, create a permission set that you’ll assign to Sia’s user account.
+After you set the password, create a permission set that you’ll assign to Sia’s user.

 Step 3: Create a permission set for two-factor authentication